Craftivism: Anti-war

 Some craftivists see their art form as a protest against war and violence.
 Anti-war craftivists choose to make their statement by juxtaposing a colorful, soft, and fuzzy yarn with cold and dangerous weapons.
 In 2006, Danish artist Marianne Jorgensen stitched a giant pink "tank blanket" and placed it over a M24 Chafee combat tank to protest the Iraq war.
 She has been making these blankets since Denmark entered the Iraq War, and doesn't plan to stop until it is over.
 She writes on her website that, "Unsimilar to a war, knitting signals home, care, closeness and time for reflection...When [the tank] is covered in pink, it becomes completely unarmed and it loses its authority".
 Much like Jorgensen, Canadian artist Barb Hunt works to question the acceptance of military logic in society by creating knitted antipersonnel land mines out of wool.

 Similar to her campaign against Nike, Cat Mazza started an anti-war effort entitled "Stitch for Senate" on the fourth anniversary of the Iraq War.
 She enlisted two people from each state to knit a soldier's helmet liner which would be sent on to every senator.
 Unlike the apolitical Operation Home Front efforts that knitted gear for soldiers, Mazza wanted "to start a dialogue about the war and to get politicians to keep the promises they made during the midterm elections".

 The Viral Knitting Project is an anti-war effort that translates the 0/1 binary code of the dangerous Code Red computer virus into a knitting pattern of knit/purl.
 The color and code relate to the anti-terrorism alerts of post 9/11 United States.
 The project is attempting to "draw together links between technology, culture, capitalism and war".

 Anti-Racism

 Black Lives Matter

-Sisters In Stitches was established in the late 1990s to raise awareness for a number of causes uses quilting.
-According to the group's website, "the art of quilting has traveled across oceans, survived 400 years of slavery and has been carried down by generations...
-Quilting connects us to our ancestry, preserves our memories and gives us a way to connect with generations to come."
+Sisters In Stitches, a group primarily composed of women of color, was established in the late 1990s to raise awareness for a number of causes using quilting.

 In response to the killing of Trayvon Martin and the subsequent rise of the Black Lives Matter movement, Taylor Payne and CheyOnna Sewell founded Yarn Mission, a "knitting collective that is purposefully Pro-Black, Pro-Rebellion, and Pro-Community for the achievement of Black Liberation."